leonjza/frida-boot/course/1-chapter-1/internals.md

 0x0000000000001274  _fini
 ```

 Great.
 We have a few symbols to work with.
-The first function we will be interested in would be `main()` which is effectively the entrypoint for our program.
-While its not the first code that gets executed when the program starts, for now just know that this is where the code we wrote starts.
+The first function we will be interested in would be `main()` which is effectively the entry point for our program.
+While it’s not the first code that gets executed when the program starts, for now just know that this is where the code we wrote starts.
 Next, we can see `printf@plt` and `sleep@plt`.
 Let's focus on these two for now.

-When we used `nm` in the prevous section, we saw that these symbols were marked as `U` (undefined).
+When we used `nm` in the previous section, we saw that these symbols were marked as `U` (undefined).
 Within `gdb` however we get this `@plt` section.
 The Procedure Linkage Table (PLT) is essentially just a marker to tell the program that when we compiled the program, we did not know where `sleep` or `printf` was, and the dynamic linker should find those at runtime.
-The PLT is the entrypoint for that function resolution logic which will reference a section called the Global Offset Table (GOT) for addresses.
+The PLT is the entry point for that function resolution logic which will reference a section called the Global Offset Table (GOT) for addresses.
 The GOT is updated after the dynamic linker successfully resolved a functions' address the first time.
 Once resolved, the program will jump to the real `printf` and continue as normal.
 Next time the program wants to use `printf`, the offset in the GOT will be used.

 ![plt-got](../_media/plt-got.png)